Technology News

 In 2023, Apple Music launched a feature allowing users to browse and listen to set lists from artists currently on tour.
 The company also offers curated guides on both Apple Music and Apple Maps that highlight top live music venues in popular cities.

-Ticketmaster has partnered with other music platforms in the past to facilitate ticket sales, including SoundCloud and YouTube.
+Ticketmaster has partnered with other music platforms in the past to enable ticket sales, including SoundCloud and YouTube.
 The integration underscores the strategic value of live events for streaming services seeking to deepen user engagement.

 Regulatory Scrutiny and Market Context